 Start Right Social Skills is an early intervention program for children in kindergarten who are having difficulty adjusting to the everyday demands of their regular classroom.
 The program is offered in partnership with the Toronto District School Board and is available in over 20 schools across Toronto.

 Supported by United Way Toronto “Success by 6” funding, the 10-week program provides special “play and learn” sessions during school hours in groups of three to five children.
 By providing structured opportunities for healthy social, emotional and behavioural learning, children develop the confidence and skills to deal more effectively with challenges in the classroom, playground and at home.
 The primary program goal is to improve the social skills and future performance of young children.
 The program also incorporates SNAP® (Stop Now and Plan), CDI’s self-control and problem solving model, to address early signs of possible behavioural or social issues.

-Children are referred to this program by teachers and other school staff.
+Children are referred to this program by teachers/principals who notify the school social worker to make the referral.
 Funding for this program is provided by United Way Toronto, and the Ontario Ministries of Community and Social Services, Child and Youth Services, and Education.